matomo-org/developer-documentation/docs/master/Piwik/DataTable.md

 This will return the
 columns of the first row with data and assume they occur in every other row as well.

+Note: If column names still use their in-database INDEX values (@see Metrics), they
+      will be converted to their string name in the array result.

 #### Signature

 - It is a **public** method.
+- _Returns:_ Array of string column names.
-- It returns a(n) `array` value.
+    - `array`

 ### `getRowsMetadata()` <a name="getRowsMetadata"></a>

-Returns an array containing the rows Metadata values
+Returns an array containing the requested metadata value of each row.

 #### Signature